ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/configuring.rst

 For security reasons, this capability is disabled by default.
 If you wish to allow remote access, set the ``remote-tls-port`` CIB property (attribute of the ``cib`` element).
-Communication can be performed with TLS certificates, using pre-shared keys (PSK), or keyless (which makes it subject to man-in-the-middle attacks).
+Communication can be performed with TLS certificates, or using pre-shared keys (PSK).
 If both TLS certificates and PSK are configured, only TLS certificates will be enabled.